online-ml/deep-river/paper/paper.md

 To address this imperative, adopting online learning and continuous ML technologies becomes paramount.
 While deep learning technologies have demonstrated exceptional performance on static, predefined datasets, their application to dynamic and continuously evolving data streams remains underexplored.
 The absence of widespread integration of deep learning into online, streaming, and continuous learning scenarios hampers the full potential of these advanced algorithms in real-time decision-making [@kulbach2024retrospectivetutorialopportunitieschallenges].
-The emergence of the `DeepRiver`[@githubGitHubOnlinemldeepriver] Python package fills a critical void in the field of deep learning on data streams.
+The emergence of the `DeepRiver` Python package fills a critical void in the field of deep learning on data streams.
 Leveraging the capabilities of `River`[@montiel2021river] and PyTorch[@paszke2017automatic], `DeepRiver` offers a unified API for both supervised and unsupervised learning, providing a seamless bridge between cutting-edge deep learning techniques and the challenges posed by dynamic data streams.
 Moreover, the package equips practitioners with essential tools for data stream preprocessing and the evaluation of deep learning models in dynamic, real-time environments.
 This was already made use of in the context of Streaming Anomaly Detection [@cazzonelli2022detecting].